 Floyd started driving a bus in the late '60s for Lowry Baptist Church's Sunday School bus route.
 He continued to drive bus for church and in 1990, he started driving an evening bus route for Fourth Baptist Christian School.
 He enjoyed driving for sports teams, music groups and field trips.
 He also drove a bus for Woodcrest Baptist Academy.
 The last time he drove was in September of this year.

 He was a member of IBEW Local 292, Woodcrest Baptist Church since 1976, The American Legion, and The Litchfield G.A.R.
-Civil War roundtable.
-He also enjoyed attending the WWII roundtable at Fort Snelling and later at the Minnesota History Center.
+Civil War round table.
+He also enjoyed attending the WWII History Round Table at Historic Fort Snelling and later on at the Minnesota History Center.

 Floyd had a garden every year since they bought their house.
 The farmer in him never left.
 His love of gardening has been passed down to some of his children and grandchildren.
 Floyd was also a master gardener for many years with the U of M extension program.